Koojav/motowebui/README.md

 * **name** `String` Test Suite's name.

 ### 5.2 Test Runs
 **Info:** Test Runs have unique names in the scope of Test Suite.
-When Test Run with previously existing name is submitted old one is destroyed, but it's ID is saved so when re-submitting results of re-run Test Run saved URLs will be still valid.
+**Creation policy:** Only one Test Run of a certain name, case insensitive, can exist at the same time.
-**Creation policy:** Only one Test Suite of a certain name, case insensitive, can exist at the same time.
+When creating new Test Run with previously existing name the existing Test Run will be retrieved.
 **Fields:**

 * **name** `String` Test Run's name.